James Lord Pierpont: Later life

-After the war, James moved his family to Valdosta, Georgia, where he taught music.
+After the war, Pierpont moved his family to Valdosta, Georgia, where he taught music.
 According to Savannah author Margaret DeBolt and researcher Milton J. Rahn, Pierpont's son, Maynard Boardman, was born in Valdosta.
 The 1870 Lowndes County Census listed: "Pierpont, James 48, Eliza J. 38, Lillie 16, Thomas 8, Josiah 5, and Maynard B. 4."
 If Lillie was 16 in 1870, she was born in about 1854.

 Pierpont’s first wife died in 1856, and a previously referenced census cited Eliza’s marriage and Lillie’s birth as 1857.
 Pierpont’s first wife undoubtedly died in 1856, so if Lillie, his child by his second wife, was born in 1854, it would have been more than two years before his first wife died.
+In the late 1800s, Lillie Pierpont was made a Special Agent of Indian Affairs, thanks to a letter she wrote to Frances Cleveland, imploring her to bring to her husband's attention the plight of the Seminole who yet remained in Florida.

 In 1869, Pierpont moved to Quitman, Georgia.
 There he was the organist in the Presbyterian Church, gave private piano lessons and taught at the Quitman Academy, retiring as the head of the Musical Department.

 In 1880, Pierpont's son, Dr. Juriah Pierpont, M.D., renewed the copyright on "Jingle Bells" but he never made much money from it.
 It took considerable effort to keep his father's name permanently attached to the song after the copyright expired.

 Pierpont spent his final days at his son's home in Winter Haven, Florida, where he died on August 5, 1893.
 At his request, he was buried in Laurel Grove Cemetery in Savannah beside his brother-in-law Thomas Purse, who had been killed in the First Battle of Bull Run as a Private in Company B, 8th Georgia Infantry.